arnab/arnab.github.com/source/_posts/2008-07-17-zembly-super.md

 So I have turned to micro-blogging… Don’t get me worng, I love to write here… but where’s the time?
 So I turned to twitter recently.
 If you haven’t seen that yet – try it out – it’s the latest fad.
 Like sms-ing and blogging… It’s called Twitting!
 I mean it – go to [twitter][5] right now and see the demo video.
 It’s cool… and as most people believe, it’s the future… of smsing/blogging/mailing all-in-one.

-So if you still wanna see my updates – whatever handful you are anyway – get on to twitter and find me (arnab_deka) and follow me.
+So if you still wanna see my updates – whatever handful you are anyway – get on to twitter and find me (or9ob) and follow me.
 I’ll still continue to write blogs, but they will be rare – like this.

 So today I came across this new shiny thing called zembly.